Lavant, West Sussex: East Lavant

 East Lavant was listed in the Domesday Book.

 In 1861, the population of the parish (with West Lavant) was 421, and the area was 2884 acre.

 Mid Lavant

 Mid Lavant (Loventone) was listed in the Domesday Book (1086) in the ancient hundred of Singleton as having 20 households: 10 villagers and 10 smallholders; with ploughing land and a mill, it had a value to the lords of the manor, Guy of Lavant and Ivo of Grandmesnil, of £9.

 In 1861, the area of the small parish was 350 acre, and described in Kelly's Directory of 1867 as "principally arable".
 The population in 1861 was 257.
 The Duke of Richmond was the principal landowner and patron of the parish church.
 The village pub is named after the Earl of March.

 The parish church is dedicated to St Nicholas.
-It contains the May family vault, with a monument of Lady Mary May by John Bushnell.
+It contains the vault of the May family, seated at Rawmere House in Mid Lavant, with a monument of Lady Mary May by John Bushnell.